Jo Niemeyer

 Jo Niemeyer (born in 1946 in Alf, Germany) is a concrete artist and designer.
 Niemeyer's work is based on the observation of nature through the use of mathematics and, especially, the "Golden Section".
 He has experimented with various media such as photography and film video, and today, he principally uses painting to compose his graphic works.
-Niemeyer also realized sculptural objects and big scale project such as the land art "20 steps around the world".
+Niemeyer also realized sculptural objects and big scale projects such as the land art "20 steps around the world".

 Biography

 Jo Niemeyer was born in 1946 in the German village Alf.
 He comes from a long-time artist family.
 His mother was a textile designer and worked in Saabrücken at the former State School for Art and Crafts, where she was in charge of a handloom weaving factory.
 His father began to paint at a relatively young age, in abstract and concrete art.
 Unfortunately, his paintings were considered to be degenerate and most of his works were destroyed or lost during WWII.

 After three years of studying photography and graphic art, Niemeyer executed his first geometrical painting in 1966.
 He travelled in several countries, including the United States and Canada, and in Scandinavia where he was particularly fascinated by nature.
 In 1967, he pursued his training in industrial design at the Finnish Institute for Art "Atheneum".
 He decided in 1970 to quit his job as professional photographer to become a full-time independent artist.

 In Finland, he met artist colleagues Lars-Gunnar Nordstrom and Matti Kujasalo, the former director of the Finnish Academy of Art in Helsinki.
 In the 80s, Kujasalo asked Niemeyer to lecture about different print techniques in the graphic art department.
 During this time, Niemeyer built up his knowledge of Finnish architecture.
 It was also in Helsinki in the late 60s that Niemeyer met his wife, Tuula Partanen. in 1972 she founded Edition Partanen which specialised in silkscreen prints and publication of graphic and art portfolios.
 The studio was established in South Germany with a showroom in Zurich, Switzerland.
 Edition Partanen collaborated with artists such as Rupprecht Geiger, Matti Kujasalo, Ilya Bolotowsky and Niemeyer himself.